benpolinsky/el_photography/README.md

 - local loaders for cart + payment rather than the large loaders you are using...
 - test out of stock functionality

+# Later
+- admin product show -> up it to preview

 ## Theming Support
 - Perhaps lint or other safety check?
 - Clean up past stylesheets in public directory